Hayk Marutyan: Mayor of Yerevan

-Marutyan first year in office was marked with a trash collection problem and a war of words with Sanitek, a Lebanese company responsible for the city's trash collection.
-It culminated in Marutyan unilaterally terminated all contracts with the company in October 2019 after fining it several times.
+Marutyan's first year in office was marked with a trash collection problem and a war of words with Sanitek, a Lebanese company responsible for the city's trash collection.
+According to The Armenian Weekly, the company was led by Nicholas Tawil, who served as its CEO.
+The situation culminated in Marutyan unilaterally terminating all contracts with the company in October 2019 after fining it several times.
 The company had effectively stopped operating in August 2019.
 In July 2019 Armenia's State Revenue Committee opened a criminal investigation against Sanitek.
-The Prosecutor General’s Office announced in September 2019 that Sanitek and former city authorities had caused financial damage to Yerevan in the amount of AMD 5.3 billion ($11.1 million).
+The Prosecutor General's Office announced in September 2019 that Sanitek and former city authorities had caused financial damage to Yerevan in the amount of AMD 5.3 billion ($11.1 million).
 Sanitek, in turn, alleged to be under "aggressive administrative pressure."

 In April 2019, the Yerevan municipality set up a public-run agency to gradually replace Sanitek, which effectively occurred in September 2019.